wildcards-world/immutable-npm/README.md

 - Change the name to something that is equally simple and doesn't conflict with [inpm](https://www.npmjs.com/package/inpm).
 Part of me wishes I could contact the developer of `inpm` (npm registry version) and ask to take the name but that would truly go against exactly the problem this package solves 😂

+- Have a script that maps npm registry packages onto arweave

 ## Resources used to build this tool

 [creating a node js cli tool](https://x-team.com/blog/a-guide-to-creating-a-nodejs-command/)